amezin/amdgpu-pptable/README.rst

 A Python library that converts AMDGPU PowerPlay tables to ctypes structs.

-Uses code generated from AMDGPU Linux driver headers.
+Uses code generated from MIT-licensed AMDGPU Linux driver headers.

 For a Qt GUI editor see `amdgpu-pptable-editor-qt <https://github.com/amezin/amdgpu-pptable-editor-qt>`_